 Anterior Lumbar Interbody Fusion (ALIF)

 The surgical approach is from the front of the abdomen.
-Once the exposure is made, surgical instruments are used to remove the disc material causing the nerve compression.
-Once this material is removed, an interbody cage or bone spacer is placed at the disc site filled with bone graft.
-The vertebral bodies above and below are frequently put under compression to aid in the subsequent spinal fusion.
+Then, the disc material causing the nerve compression is removed.
+An interbody cage or bone spacer is placed at the disc site, and is filled with a bone graft.
+Then, the vertebral bodies above and below are frequently put under compression.
+And this is done to aid in the subsequent spinal fusion.

 Posterior Transforaminal Interbody Fusion

 The same procedure as the ALIF but the approach and exposure are performed from the back.
-Just as in an ALIF, the disc material is removed and an interbody device is inserted.
+Just as in an ALIF, the disc material is removed.
+Then, an interbody device is inserted.
 Compression through the use of pedicle screws is frequently achieved to aid in fusion.

-This is the removal of the spinal disc, and replacement with an artificial prosthesis.
+Removal of the spinal disc and replacement with an artificial prosthesis.